Forum Boarium

-The Forum Boarium ([ˈfɔrʊm‿boˈaːriʊ̃], Foro Boario) was the cattle forum venalium of ancient Rome.
+The Forum Boarium ([ˈfɔrʊm‿boˈaːriʊ̃], Foro Boario) was the cattle market or forum venalium of ancient Rome.
 It was located on a level piece of land near the Tiber between the Capitoline, the Palatine and Aventine hills.
-As the site of the original docks of Rome (Portus Tiberinus), the Forum Boarium experienced intense commercial activity.
+As the site of the original docks of Rome (Portus Tiberinus) and adjacent to the Pons Aemilius, the earliest stone bridge across the Tiber, the Forum Boarium experienced intense commercial activity.

 History

+The site was a religious centre housing the Temple of Hercules Victor, the Temple of Portunus (Temple of Fortuna Virilis), and the massive 6th or 5th century BC Ara Maxima.
+According to legend, when Hercules arrived in this area with Geryon’s oxen, he was robbed of these by the giant Cacus, who lived in a cave at the foot of the Aventine hill.
+After slaying the giant, Hercules was honoured as a god by the ancient dwellers of the Palatine hill, who are said to have dedicated an altar to him.
+The tufa stone core of this altar is housed inside the church of Santa Maria in Cosmedin.

 The Forum Boarium was the site of the first gladiatorial contest at Rome which took place in 264 BC as part of aristocratic funerary ritual—a munus or funeral gift for the dead.
 Marcus and Decimus Junius Brutus Scaeva put on a gladiatorial combat in honor of their deceased father with three pairs of gladiators.

-The site was also a religious centre housing the Temple of Hercules Victor, the Temple of Portunus (Temple of Fortuna Virilis), and the massive 6th or 5th century BC Great Altar of Hercules.